Semyonic/pr-bot/README.md

 # pr-bot
-Pull request merger bot from emails.
+Pull request merger bot from emails for Frontend Team.

 Designed to overcome Etiya's continuous merge requests from QA Engineers.